-Priority sector 1.1.3 Vegetables: Group of investments 1133 Construction and reconstruction of buildings for post harvest activities of existing greenhouses (incl. glasshouses):
+Priority sector 1013 Vegetables: Group of investments 10133 Construction and reconstruction of buildings for post harvest activities of existing greenhouses (incl. glasshouses excluding plastic tunnels):

-- The project must consider investments in buildings to upgrade the existing greenhouses (incl. glasshouses) cultivated by the applicant for the purpose of including post-harvesting activities; - 2) The project must respect the specified civil engineering standards of the Municipality or other standards acceptable to the Municipality in accordance to the urban and spatial plans.
-Provision of electricity, water supply and road connection have to be according to the urban and spatial plans of the concerned Municipality where the project is located; - Technical documentation with construction/reconstruction plans must be prepared and submitted with the application-supplement to the Business Plan; - 4) The project for investments in construction or reconstruction of buildings for including post-harvesting facilities (sorting, grading, packing and storage spaces) must include the necessary equipment for sorting, grading, packing and storing of the fresh vegetable products matching the total size of capacity of the greenhouse cultivated by the applicant; - 5) The project for investments only in equipment for sorting, grading, packing and storing of the fresh vegetable products, providing that the building where the equipment will be placed exists, the capacity of the equipment must match the total size of capacity of the greenhouse cultivated by the
+- 1) The project must consider investments in buildings to upgrade the existing greenhouses (incl. glasshouses excluding plastic tunnels) cultivated by the applicant for the purpose of including post-harvesting activities; - 2) Technical documentation with construction/reconstruction plans must be prepared and submitted with the application-supplement to the Business Plan; - 3) The project for investments in construction or reconstruction of buildings for including post-harvesting facilities (sorting, grading, packing and storage spaces) must include the necessary equipment for sorting, grading, packing and storing of the fresh vegetable products; - 4) The project for investments only in equipment for sorting, grading, packing and storing of the fresh vegetable products, providing that the building where the equipment will be placed exists, are eligible; - 5) The applicant must prove that he/she is the owner of the building or he/she has rent or concession contracts for the building of minimum of 10 years; In case of investments in construction of new buildings the Applicant must prove ownership of the land (construction sight);